GeorgeLychock/MS4-Django-SpiltWine-Main/TESTRM.md

     -   Displays all wine product info according to user story
     -   Displays a link to return to the All Wines view
     -   Displays a link to present more information about the Cellar
+    -   Displays a statistics panel on desktop and tablet viewports
+    -   Displays a method to view statistic on mobile viewports

 -   #### Secondary Pages - Cellar, Update/Remove
     -   Provides user with a method to update the quantity of a cellar item
     -   Update action correctly updates the database and displays the updated list
     -   Remove link correctly removes item from the user cellar
     -   Setting the quantity of a Cellar item to zero does not remove it from the Cellar list

+-   #### Secondary Pages - Varietals
+    -   Displays a listing of wine grape varietals along with a description (only displayed in desktop and tablet viewports due to space constraints on mobile)
+    -   Provides links to informational resources for each varietal
+    -   Provides a link to shop wines that are made from the varietal

 ### Messaging
 -   #### Home and Secondary Pages